 From Kuala Lumpur: Fly to Kota Bharu airport (Sultan Ismail Petra Airport) in approximately 1 hour on AirAsia or Malaysia Airlines.
 From Kota Bharu, Kuala Besut Jetty is approximately 1 hour by taxi (RM80 to RM100).
 Alternatively, fly to Kuala Terengganu (Sultan Mahmud Airport), which is approximately 1.5 hours by road from the jetty.
 Overnight buses from KL’s Terminal Bersepadu Selatan run directly to Kuala Besut, taking 8 to 9 hours at RM45 to RM60.

-From Penang or Other Malaysian Cities: Fly to Kota Bharu and continue by taxi to Kuala Besut.
+From Penang or other Malaysian cities: Fly to Kota Bharu and continue by taxi to Kuala Besut.
 Some travelers drive, with parking available at the jetty for approximately RM15 per day.

 Best Time to Visit